Set up G Suite billing and payments

-Next, review your plan and check the box to accept the Google Apps agreement.
+Next, review your plan and check the box to accept the G Suite agreement.

 Annual Plan: Remember that if you choose the Annual Plan, you commit to paying for a full year of service for the licenses you purchase now—even if you cancel service before the year is up.

 However, your commitment doesn't begin until your free trial ends.
 If you're still in your trial, you can switch to the Flexible Plan before your trial ends without paying a closeout charge.
 But once your trial ends, you commit to the annual payment.

 Select your type of billing account

 Next, specify whether your G Suite service is for personal or business use.

 If you select Business and you're a European Union customer, you can specify a valid VAT number that will prevent you from incurring Irish Value Added Tax (VAT) charges (23%).
 For details, see VAT overview and VAT inclusions in costs.

 Important: Choose carefully: You can't change your Business or Individual setting later.

 Enter the name, address, and contact information you'd like associated with your billing account.
 This information will appear on invoices and receipts generated by your account.

 Your email address is where we'll send important notifications about your payments.